mozilla/REALISE-Performance/README.md

 ## prediction_generation overview

 The `prediction_generation` folder contains scripts to detect the change points in the data using [TCPDBench](https://github.com/SimonEismann/TCPDBench).
-The YCPDBench project is extended and altered to fit the use case of this project.
+The TCPDBench project is extended and altered to fit the use case of this project.

 ## prediction_postprocessing_scripts overview